Japanese destroyer Nowaki (1940): Construction and career

 The destroyer was ordered in 1937.
 Nowaki was laid down on 8 November 1939 and launched on 17 September 1940.
 The ship was commissioned into the IJN on 28 April 1941, and she was assigned as the third ship of the 4th destroyer division (Arashi, Hagikaze, Nowaki, Maikaze).
 In the lead up to the second world war, Nowaki steamed through the Terashima Strait and regrouped with Admiral Kondō's fleet.

 Start of WW2

-With the start of the Pacific War on 7 December 1941, Nowaki steamed with the fleet to support the invasion of the Philippines, and it was the next day she scored her first victory on an enemy ship.
-The Norwegian cargo ship Helius was located by the 4th destroyer division, prompting Nowaki and Hagikaze to inspect her, and ordered Helius to regroup with the fleet, capturing the vessel, escorting her to Japanese waters where she was renamed the Setsuzan Maru and transferred to the Imperial Japanese Army.
+With the start of the Pacific War on 7 December 1941, Nowaki steamed with the fleet to support the invasion of the Philippines, where she immediately scored her fist victory.
+The Norwegian cargo ship Helios was located by the 4th destroyer division, prompting Nowaki and Hagikaze to inspect her, and ordered Helios to regroup with the fleet, capturing the vessel, escorting her to Japanese waters where she was renamed the Setsuzan Maru and transferred to the Imperial Japanese Army.
 For the following days, Nowaki provided distant cover for the Japanese troop convoys invading the Philippines, and escorted the Malaya troop convoys.
 With the Philippines successfully captured, Nowaki switched her focus to the Dutch East Indies, escorting invasion convoys for Staring Bay, and operating in Dutch waters as distance support.